Army researcher uses gold to help identify warfighter injuries

 |0

-This work, Army researcher uses gold to help identify warfighter injuries, is free of known copyright restrictions under U.S. copyright law.
+This work, Army researcher uses gold to help identify warfighter injuries, by Jenna Brady, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT